lnemsick-simp/pupmod-simp-nfs/README.md

 > **WARNING**
 >
-> This functionality requires some manual configuration and is largely
+> This functionality requires some manual configuration and when keys
-> untested.
+> change may require manual purging of the ``gssproxy`` cache.

 --------------------